britzl/bitmapfontcreator/README.md

  -o (--out) VAL         : Output directory to write PNG and JSON file to -s (--size) N          : Size to render font in (pixels)
 ```
-Will write a png and a json file in the current directory, both named the same as the TTF-file and with the size appended to the filenames.
+Will write a png and a json file in the current directory, both named the same as the TTF-file

 png info
 ========